 While there was obvious cheer among the people who gathered despite the rain to witness the history occasion, the coronation day had enough of its own moments for the most perfect of the memes.

-10 Bizarre Rules Followed By The British Royal Family
+Have You Heard About These Unusual Rules Followed By The British Royal Family?

-Prince George To Miss Lilibet: Looking At The Next Generation Of The British Royal Family Tree
+Prince George To Miss Lilibet: Get To Know The Next Generation Of The British Royal Family

 Coronation day memes fit for the monarch